Field Day -- June 2024

 On June 10-11, 2023, N6MI and K6VCR went portable as "N6MI" from the Mojave Desert (near Fort Irwin, California) to hand out a few rare DM15 contacts during the ARRL VHF contest.
 We operated from a converted news van.
 We ran 500 watts (or less) on six meters to a five element yagi at 60 feet.
 We ran 100 watts on two meters for a handful of contacts.
 Before log checking, we worked 11 CW, 49 USB, and 156 FT8 contacts (almost all on six meters) -- 123 grids with contacts in the continental United States, Hawaii, Mexico, Canada, Ireland, Switzerland, and France.
 Six meters was booming on Sunday morning, but we packed up after the weather turned to hail and thunderstorms.
 We won the certificate for this ARRL division (Orange) in the Limited Multioperator class.

 On June 24-25, 2023, Tom's Garage ARC operated in the ARRL Field Day (call, N6MI) as 2A SJV from Tecuya Peak (6,850 feet at our camp) in Kern County, California (DM04mu).
 We finished sixth in the country out of 308 entries in Class 2A.
 We camped immediately next to a very busy dirt road, about two miles from pavement and a rural pizza takeout restaurant.
 The nearest town was Frazier Park, California.
-Our team included NB6E, N6MI, K6VCR, N7DA, KN6OGP, K1BTW, and Broden Weeks (not yet licensed).
+Our team included NB6E, N6MI, K6VCR, N7DA, KN6OGP, K1BTW, and Broden Weeks (a high school student, not yet licensed).
 KN6OGP came down with a bug just before the contest, but his assistance with logistics and early Field Day planning was very helpful to the group.
 The first station was set up in a converted television news van with a pneumatic mast.
 The van station covered 80 (long wire), 20 (3 element yagi at 60 feet), and 10 meters (sloping dipole).
 The van radio was a Yaesu FTdx101D.
 The van also housed a 2 meter and 440 MHz station using an Icom IC-9700 and two very short yagis.
 The second station was set up in K6VCR's trailer.
 This station covered 40 (two element yagi on a 50-foot army surplus mast) and 15 (three element yagi on a 28 foot push up mast).
 The radio was an Elecraft K3.
-The GOTA station was set up on a table under a canopy (classic Field Day style).
+The GOTA station was set up on a table under a canopy (classic Field Day style); the photo was used on the cover of the June 2024 QST magazine.
 This station was operated by K1BTW and his soon-to-be licensed son, Broden (a high school student); that's K6VCR wearing his GOTA coach face.
 N7DA also served as a GOTA coach.
 Broden worked New Zealand and Australia stations on 10 meters when he wasn't pumping out contacts to the Field Day crowd under the watchful eye of K1BTW.
 We were visited by about a dozen travelers.
 The weather was cold at night (in the 30s) but excellent (sunny, in the 60s) during the day.
 We made 2,059 contacts from the two main stations (the van and trailer).
 Our GOTA station also made 209 contacts — fantastic.

 Operator(s): W6PNG N6MI N7DA